Justin-YimYim/Cpp-CompProg-Practice/dynamic programming/Readme.md

 - ** for loop is hard to do pruning
 - ** while loop is easier
 ### When cant think of forward think of other direction
+### Search on state vs space
+- could prune the space